Before we start automation testing vs manual testing, we should know what software testing is.

 There are two types of testing through which software testing can achieve its bar.
 Software testing is categorized into two areas which are Automation testing and Manual Testing.

-In the world of testing, it is important to know the difference between Automation and Manual to decide 3W(s) i.e. What, When, and Where to use.
+In the testing world, it is important to know the difference between Automation and Manual to decide the 3W(s) i.e., When, and Where to use them.

 So, everyone must have heard about the term “Automation testing and Manual Testing” but no one knows how the blues work in this pace of era.

 Therefore, we are going to break down this blog.
 So, let’s have a brief look at the types of testing.

 Automation Testing is the method of using tools, test scripts, and software that perform test cases.
 It runs the features along with coding the things we have written.
 It is a place where we can run the scenarios and it also helps us to differentiate between the actual and expected outcome.